thygate/stable-diffusion-webui-depthmap-script/README.md

 [![screenshot](examples.png)](https://raw.githubusercontent.com/thygate/stable-diffusion-webui-depthmap-script/main/examples.png)

 ## Changelog
+* v0.3.3 bugfix and new midas models
+    * updated to midas 3.1, bringing 2 new depth models (the 512 one eats VRAM for breakfast!)
+    * fix Next-ViT dependency issue for new installs
+    * extension no longer clones repositories, all dependencies are now contained in the extension
 * v0.3.2 new feature and bugfixes
     * several bug fixes for apple silicon and other machines without cuda
     * NEW Stereo Image Generation techniques for gap filling by [@semjon00](https://github.com/semjon00) using polylines.
 (See [here](https://github.com/thygate/stable-diffusion-webui-depthmap-script/pull/56)) Significant improvement in quality.